Nitaki-dev/KeyBinds/index.md

 ```
 ## Step 4

-Inside of the `Mod.java` class located inside of `CLIENTNAME\module`, add the folowing code to match the screenshot
+Inside of the `Mod.java` class located inside `CLIENTNAME\module`, add the folowing code to match the screenshot
 ```java
 addSetting(new KeyBindSetting("Key", 0));
 ```